 Craig’s main interest is helping entrepreneurs to build powerful sales & marketing machines.
 He was the co-founder and CEO of Fitzii, an online recruiting company that uses a predictive algorithm to match candidates to employers (sold to the Ian Martin Group).

 Craig worked at Deloitte – initially as a Marketing Director and later as a strategy consultant in the Enterprise Risk practice.
 Before that, Craig co-founded and led Ethos, the corporate responsibility practice of JWT – the world’s fourth-biggest ad agency.

 Craig has an MBA from the Rotman School of Management at University of Toronto.
 He was on the Advisory Board of AutoShare (sold to Enterprise) and, until recently, was on the Board at Evergreen.

 Since joining Round13, Brahm has been actively involved in conducting due diligence on new investment opportunities and working with existing investees.

 Prior to joining Round13, Brahm worked in Private Equity at ONCAP Management Partners, the mid-market private equity fund of Onex Corporation and in Investment Banking in the Mergers & Acquisitions group at RBC Capital Markets.

 Brahm holds a Bachelor of Science degree from the University of Western Ontario and a Master of Finance degree from the Schulich School of Business.

 "They call me the glue.
 My job is to make sure Round13 is firing on all cylinders."

-Vaneh is the Office Manager at Round13.
+Vaneh is the Director of Operations at Round13.
 She makes sure everything gets done right.
 Vaneh spent ten years overseeing the financial reporting, customer experience and employee management of a high-end boutique, and so she brings to R13 a wide range of skills and a sharp eye to detail.
 If you have any questions about R13, Vaneh is a good place to start.